utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 > **[Partners are available on Postman Enterprise plans.](https://www.postman.com/pricing)**

 You can manage external partners similarly to internal team members.
 To learn more, see [Partner Workspaces](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).

+### Managing guests

+You can manage external users who have permission to view specific collections.
+External users who have permission to view a specific collection are assigned the Guest role.
+A Team Admin can change an external user's role to the Developer role by selecting **Convert**.
+When you change an external user's role from the Guest role to the Developer role, they are added to the team and get access to all team resources and workspaces.

+To learn more about sharing collections with external users, see [Allowing external users to view collections](/docs/collaborating-in-postman/sharing/#allowing-external-users-to-view-collections).

 ## Managing your team’s Postman plan